bootphon/pygamma-agreement/docs/source/performance.rst

 .. math::

-    C(N, n, p) = N \times \frac{n}{w} \times ((w + s)^p + D(n, p, w, s))
+    C(N, n, p) = N \times (\frac{n}{w} \times (f \times (w + s)^p + D(n, p, w, s))

-With :math:`D` an unknown additionnal complexity.
+With :math:`D` an additional complexity per window that we will not detail here, and :math:`f` the "numba factor", i.e the gain of speed obtained by using compiled numba functions, that we have estimated.

 This becomes a lot more interesting when the amount of annotations grows.
 One important thing to notice is that this complexity can be minimized with the right window size.
-However, with the exact formula being difficult to find, we have not found a rapid way to calcultate the optimal window.

-Instead, the method we chose is to estimate it by measuring the CPU time to compute the best alignment of the first window for different window sizes (divided by the size of the window) and stop before the time goes up (measures have show that there is only one global minimum for this computational complexity).

 .. figure:: images/windowestimation.png
   :scale: 70%
   :align: right

   **This is the look of the time to compute fast-gamma to the size of the windows**.
-Fast-gamma determines the optimum (using only the first window for each size) before starting the whole computation.
+Thus, before starting to compute fast-gamma, the algorithm determines the optimal window size by sampling the complexity function.